X

 Type: Winter Holiday | Northern Lights | Activity Holiday | Anniversary | Honeymoon | Boys Trip | Girls Trip | Skiing | Christmas Holiday | Family Holiday | New Year Break | Solo Traveller

-Enjoy an active getaway in the wilderness of Finnish Lapland.
-On your last night you will be given the chance to see the dancing Northern Lights right above your bed as you will spend a night in an Aurora Bubble.
-You will enjoy Aurora Borealis snowshoeing and Husky Sledding.
-Nellim is the ideal location for scouting for the Northern Lights with a winter wonderland backdrop.
+Wilderness Hotels provide an active getaway in the heart of Finnish Lapland.
+On your last night you will be given the chance to see the dancing Northern Lights right above your bed as you will spend a night in an Aurora Cabin.
+You will enjoy Aurora Borealis snowshoeing, a 2 hour snowmobile safari and Husky Sledding.
+The Inari region is the ideal location for scouting for the Northern Lights with a winter wonderland backdrop.

 Iso-Syote Hilltop Escape Type: Winter Holiday | Activity Holiday | Family Holiday | Northern Lights | Skiing | Solo Traveller